 - (1) Composition.
 The harbor management commission shall consist of seven members, with representation from each of the following groups: Recreational boating community; commercial fishing industry; marina and boatyard operators; environmental groups; public access interests; inland representation; and one citizen at large. - (2) Appointments.
 Members shall be appointed by the city council for terms consisting of two years. - (3) Vacancies.
 Vacancies shall be filled as necessary and in accordance with the initial appointment. - (4) Officers.
 A chair, vice-chair, and secretary shall be elected by the members of the commission.
 Meetings shall be called by the chair or at the request of at least three members of the commission.
 The secretary shall keep minutes of all meetings and file such minutes with the city clerk.
 The commission shall meet monthly and all meetings shall conform to open meeting laws. - (5) Powers and duties.
 The harbor management commission shall be maintained as an advisory body to the city council and will be responsible for the regulatory review of all coastal activities mandated within the city's harbor management ordinance and plan.
 The harbor management commission shall adopt rules of procedure and operation for its meetings and is authorized to: - a.
-Recommend to the city council the adoption of rules, regulations, fees, penalties, and other amendments to the harbor management plan and its subsequent ordinances which may be necessary to fulfill the goals and objectives of the harbor management plan and meet the requirements of its ordinance. - b.
-Create additional authorities and duties for the harbormaster, as detailed in this article, with the approval of the city manager. - c.
-Assist in the preparation of an annual harbor master's operational budget in accordance with the provisions of the city to expend monies in the harbor management fund.
-(Ref. section 13-80) - d.
+Recommend to the city council the adoption of rules, regulations, and other amendments to the harbor management plan and its subsequent ordinances which may be necessary to fulfill the goals and objectives of the harbor management plan and meet the requirements of its ordinance. - Create additional authorities and duties for the harbormaster, as detailed in this article, with the approval of the city manager. - c..
 Act as a board of appeals, to hear any person aggrieved by any decision of the harbormaster in the enforcement and implementation of this chapter.
-Appeal decisions rendered by the commission shall be subject to the approval of the city manager.
+Appeal decisions rendered by the commission shall be subject to the approval of the city manager. - d.

-e.
 Review and revise as necessary the harbor management plan and its subsequent ordinances for city council and coastal resources management council approval.
-The harbor management plan and its ordinances shall be reviewed and revised at least once every five years.

-(6) Ex officio members.
+The harbor management plan and its ordinances shall be reviewed and revised at least once every five years. - (6) Ex officio members. - a.

-- a.
 The harbormaster shall be a nonvoting, ex officio member of the harbor management commission. - b.
 To enable the harbor management commission to coordinate issues of mutual concern between adjacent coastal municipalities, there may be one nonvoting, ex officio member from Barrington, Providence, and Pawtucket, who is either on a harbor management commission or who is a resident of these municipalities.